PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

 4. Stop the started components when the ServerModule is stopped
 5. Export and Import facades -> this topic is covered in [this guide](Facades.md)

 Now we will look at examples for these points.
 But first create your your class implementing `ServerModuleBase`.
-If your ServerModule exports facades, use `ServerModuleFacadeControllerBase` instead and show which facades are managed in this Module using `IFacadeContainer`.
+If your ServerModule exports facades, use `ServerModuleFacadeControllerBase` instead and specifiy those facades using `IFacadeContainer<TFacade>`.

 For the following properties and attributes reference these files:

 * Moryx.dll